ironman9967/fazor/README.md

 import React from 'react'
 import ReactDOM from 'react-dom'

-import { create as createFazor } from 'fazor'
+import { create as createFazor } from '@fazor/fazor'

 // an initial state for your component const myComponentInitialState = {